manfranklin/Auto-Email-Notification/README.md

 Before relying on the script for important reminders, test it with sample data.

-Go back to your code.
-Uncomment the line your and replace the example email with your actual email.
+Return to your code.
+Remove the '//' symbols from line 50 and replace the placeholder email with your own.

 ```jsx
  // Send an email notification